brtkrclr/OverTheWire-Bandit/OverTheWire-Bandit.md

 # OverTheWire
 Hi!
-In this paper you can find out the solutions of OverTheWire Game!
+In this paper you can find out the solutions of OverTheWire-Bandit Game!
 Enjoy it and push your limits!

 ## Bandit Level 0 → 1 Solution